 A family education support worker provides education and support to caregivers and family members of individuals with mental health concerns.
 Support is provided in both one-to-one and through group support formats.

 The Release from Custody (R.F.C.) program partners with community agencies to plan and provide short-term case management services immediately following release from jail, to prevent further involvement with the criminal justice system.
-This program includes the provision of an individualized assessment and support plan, coordination of services, and connection with local long-term mental health supports.
+This program includes the provision of an individualized assessment and support plan, coordination of services, and connection with local long-term mental health and addiction supports.
 Client referrals are made by the correctional facility staff, probation staff or the individual.

 C.M.H.A.
 H.K.P.R. is one of eight partner agencies in a four county rapid response treatment and education service for young people (ages 14-35), in the early stages of a psychotic illness, and their families.
 Early identification, assessment and treatment leads to significantly improved outcomes.